OpenPrinting/cpdb-libs/README.md

 The **frontend communicates with multiple backends, not knowing beforehand which backends are available**.
 Each backend has the **same D-Bus interface**, providing the same methods and signals with the same names.

-Multiple frontends can communicate with the same set of backends at the same time.
-The running backends take not of each frontend currently communicating with them.
+**Multiple frontends can communicate with the same set of backends at the same time.** The running backends take note of each frontend currently communicating with them.

 Backends are started on-demand, as soon as a frontend tries to access them.
 They terminate automatically if no frontend is communicating with them any more.